tangjm/news_summary_challenge/README.md

-# Meets all criteria bar the last one concerning animations
+### Meets all criteria bar the last one concerning animations
+- Deployed on Netlify
 ### **Installation steps**

 1. Fork and clone the forked version of this respository